microsoft/msagljs/website/docs/intro.md

 # Introduction

-MSAGL-JS[https://github.com/microsoft/msagljs] is a JavaScript implementation of several graph layout algorithms together with viewer and editor components.
+[MSAGL-JS](https://github.com/microsoft/msagljs) is a JavaScript implementation of several graph layout algorithms together with graph viewer and editor components.
 In most parts is a port of .NET layout engine [MSAGL](https://github.com/microsoft/automatic-graph-layout).
 MSAGL-JS is currently under development and it comprises the following modules:

 - `@msagl/core`: the core graph data structures and layout engine
 - `@msagl/parser`: convert common formats to MSAGL Graph instances